joeavanzato/goexec/README.md

 Can also be launched without credentials to runas the current process user (assuming appropriate access on the target).

+Not all features of PsExec/PaExec are implemented, such as running within specified user sessions.

 Examples and Usage are provided below.

 ### Features